 To address the growing elderly population in Meriden, the City has made it a priority to provide vital public services to help this special needs group.
-The City provided funds to organizations such as Joy Unlimited, Meriden Soup Kitchen and New Opportunities.
-The activities include meal services, food banks, health services and elderly employment services.
+The City provided funds to Joy Unlimited for a meal service program.
+The Meriden Senior Center also provided eligible Meriden seniors with basic needs that couldn't be purchased through EBT (hygiene products, kitchen supplies, or bus passes etc.).